timbiles/vanillaJS-assignment/Part2/README.md

 # Project Summary

-In this project, we will practice manipulating the DOM using vanilla Javascript and an html file.
+The goal of this project is to create a a, we will practice manipulating the DOM using vanilla Javascript and an html file.

-## Setup

-Fork and clone this repository and open the folder in your code editor.
-You can use live-server to see real-time changes from your code in the browser.

 ## Step 1